 None of the surgeries I worked at in the UK had washer disinfector.
 Instead there was a dish brush and Hibiscrub.
 Yes, you read it correctly.
 Hibiscrub was used like washing up liquid on dish brush and the instruments were washed over a sink in the surgery.
 But this was done only up until health and safety regulations stated that using dish brush was a health hazard – there was too big risk of an injury from sharp instruments.

 Once the instruments were brushed with Hibiscrub and rinsed with water, the instruments were placed on metallic trays (no drying) and put in the Instaclave, the simplest of the simplest model (non-vacuum).
 If there were surgical instruments, they were either put on the pouches and put on trays without closing the pouch.
 The pouch was closed after the cycle in the Instaclave.
-Sometimes the surgical instruments were put on the trays without pouches and once they had gone through the cycle, the nurse put them in the pouches and closed them.
+Sometimes the surgical instruments were put on the trays without pouches and once they had gone through the cycle, the nurse put them in the pouches that were taken straight from the package.
+This of course meant that the pouch was non-sterile as it had not gone through the cycle in the autoclave.
+Non-sterile pouch equals non-sterile instrument – no matter if the instrument has gone through the cycle.

 So needless to say that many things went wrong.
 And let me clarify that all the above was done in the surgery.
 Every surgery had their own autoclave – just about five feet away from the patient.